MVeszpremi/M202_Solar_Tracker/docs/report.md

 **Implementation Procedure**

 In the proposed methodology, we elaborate on an autonomous operational protocol, which is conceptualized through a sequential flowchart designed for real-time environmental monitoring and actuation based on solar positioning and weather conditions.
-The implementation of the flowchart is as follows:
+The flowchart of implementation of whole system is shown as following:

 <p align="center">
   <img src="https://github.com/MVeszpremi/M202_Solar_Tracker/assets/131337093/24b6f3ea-27e0-44b2-9b21-2f6cd6eb20bc" width="75%" />